-3. What do you believe to be the characteristics of a successful school?
-Leadership, having high expectations of teachers and Expective board members + oversight.
+- Acadership, having high expectations of teachers and Expective board members + oversight.
 4. How will you know that the school is succeeding (or not) in its mission?

-Academic performance of the students, teacher and staff fullfulment and parent satisfaction Governance 1.
-Describe the role that the board will play in the school's operation.
-Here and oversee the performance of school leadership and provide governance over Linancial, academic performance and State Compliance.
+Academic performance of the Atudents, teacher and staff fullfilment and parent satisfaction Governance

+1. Describe the role that the board will play in the school's operation.
+Hire and oversee the performance of school leadership and provide governance over Linancial, academic performance and State Compliance.
 2. How will you know if the school is successful at the end of the first year of operation?

-Consistant dialogue throughout, neview and discussion surrounding achievment of and goals at the end of the first year.
+(Insistant, dialocue throughout, review and discussion surrounding achievent of and goals at the end of the first year.
 3. How will you know at the end of five years of the schools is successful?

-Frong term strategic planine will determine the Short and long term gases.
+- Long term strategic planine will determine the short and long term geoes.
 We will monetor continuously.

-4. What specific steps do you think the charter school board will need to take to ensure that the school is successful?
-Charler School will make necessary Change to persunnel, academic, and operational decessors if agreed april 5.
-How would you handle a situation in which you believe one or more members of the school's board were acting unethically or not in the best interests of the school?
+4. What specific steps do you think the charter school board will need to take to ensure that - the school is successful?
+Charler Schoe will make necessary Change to persinnel, academic, and operational decesions if agreed agoing a one page resume

+5. How would you handle a situation in which you believe one or more members of the goals are not ling met. school's board were acting unethically or not in the best interests of the school?

-I would immediately bring it to the Board and ensure the situation our school.
+I would immediately bring it to the Board and ensure the situation "Please include the following with your Information Form goly and in the best interest of our school.